hyperledger-labs/perun-proposals/design/004-IoT-Adoption-Watcher.md

 implementations that will be added in the future.

-1. The `Register` and `Subscribe` methods are already part of `Adjudicator` interface. the adjudicator implementations can be used as `RegisterSubscriber`.
+1. The `Register` and `Subscribe` methods are already part of `Adjudicator` interface. the existing adjudicator implementations can be used as `RegisterSubscriber`.

 2. The `State` method on a channel returns the off-chain state without the signatures.
-So, add a new method to retrieve the latest off-chain state along with signatures.
+So, add a new method (say `StateWithSignatures` to retrieve the latest off-chain state along with signatures.

 3. To implement a watching component that works locally,